jzerez/discrete_final_project/README.md

 <!-- <img src="https://latex.codecogs.com/gif.latex?O_t=\text { Onset event at time bin } t " />  -->

-## Explanation of Bron Kerbosch with pivoting
+## Explanation of Bron-Kerbosch with pivoting
 In the previous algorithm, we essentially iterated through all of the nodes in g given graph `G`.
 Although this will definitively give you all of the maximal cliques in `G`, the implementation repeats itself by checking for nodes that we know to have been in a maximal clique.
 To optimize our algorithm, we introduce an idea called a pivot.
 Given the same starting conditions in the previous implementation of Bron_Kerbosch algorithm, we define a pivot as an arbitrary node chosen from the union of the sets `P` and `X`, which we call `PUX`.
 In our implementation, we simply chose the first element in `PUX`, which we designate as `u`.

 The new algorithm starts off the same way as the previous algorithm by checking if `P` and `X` are both empty.
 If this is true, then we return `R` as a maximal clique.
 If this is not true, we carry on with our algorithm by assigning our pivot.
 Then, we iterate through every node in `P - N(u)`.
 Let's call the first node in this iteration `v`.
 We recursively call the algorithm, except we set `R` to `R` union `v`, `P` to `P` intersection `N(v)`, and `X` to `X` intersection `N(v)`.
 After the recursion, we remove `v` from `P` and add it to `X`.
 Pseudocode of the algorithm is provided below.